Velislav21/Previous-Softuni-Course/GamesPlay-Workshop/README.md

 How to run the app:

-## 1. open terminal for the server cd GamesPlay-Workshop/workshop/mongodb-server
+## 1. open terminal for the server
 - [x] cd GamesPlay-Workshop/workshop/mongodb-server
 - [x] npm i
 - [x] npm run start / dev.
 If the server is running the following message is printed in the terminal
 - [x] 'Server is listening on http://localhost:3000
 - [x] Db successfully connected'

-## 2. open another terminal for the client -> cd GamesPlay-Workshop/workshop/client
+## 2. open another terminal for the client
+- [x] cd GamesPlay-Workshop/workshop/client
 - [x] npm i
 - [x] npm run dev